Skip to main content

 integrate_message

-SOME_BATCH_JOB is the fully qualified path to an Episys batch job file.
+• SOME_BATCH_JOB — Fully qualified path to an Episys batch job file.

-NOTEFILE is the fully qualified path to the notefile containing both the prompts and updated responses.
-The notefile has the same format as a batch job.
+• NOTEFILE — Fully qualified path to the note file containing prompts and updated responses.
+The note file has the same format as a batch job.

-Occurrence is an optional parameter that indicates which occurrence of the prompt that the program should start substituting at.
-The default is 1.
-Note that only the first prompt in the NOTEFILE is used as an index guide for the occurrence logic.
+• occurrence — Optional.
+Specifies which occurrence of the prompt to start substituting at.
+Default is 1.
+Only the first prompt in the note file is used as the index guide for the occurrence logic.

 Note

-• The second argument is the name of the subdirectory to search (it will be the job name that was used when RSJ was invoked).
+2. Name of the subdirectory to search (the job name used when RSJ was invoked)

 ReturnsDescription